trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 ### Scenario A

-For previous participants, the two main differences between the metrics this year and TREC 2015 are:
+For previous participants, the two main differences between the metrics this year and the metrics from TREC 2015 are:

-1. Treatment of "silent days": [GitHub issue](https://github.com/trecrts/trecrts.github.io/issues/7)
+1. Treatment of "silent days"

-2. Treatment of the latency penalty: [GitHub issue](https://github.com/trecrts/trecrts.github.io/issues/8)
+2. Treatment of the latency penalty

-**NOTE:** the above two issues remain open for discussion.
-We welcome input from participants.
-To comment, please post directly to the issues above.

 In the following, we define metrics used in the evaluation of scenario A runs.
 All metrics are computed for each day for each interest